 Some essential oils (diluted): I recommend lavender.

-Cider vinegar: smoothes the skin, calms the irritation.
+Cider vinegar: smoothes the skin, and calms the irritation.
 It quickly relieves the pain as it helps rebalance the natural PH of your skin (mix it with half water).

 Baking soda: mixed with water and applied as a compress, baking soda creates a faster healing process.